Pr00xxy/magento2-dotenv/README.md

 # Magento 2 .env module

-Adds easier support for .env files to Magento 2.
+Adds support for .env files to Magento 2.

 This module was created because magento [recommends](https://devdocs.magento.com/guides/v2.3/config-guide/prod/config-reference-var-name.html#how-to-use-environment-variables) injection of variables into $_ENV through the index.php and I believe that is stupid